jashimofficial75/jashimofficial75/README.md

 ## 🚀 About Me

-I'm a passionate Front-End Designer based in Bangladesh 🇧🇩, currently working at **Appifylab**.
+I'm a passionate Front-End Developer based in Bangladesh 🇧🇩, currently working at **Appifylab**.
 I focus on crafting **beautiful**, **responsive**, and **accessible** user interfaces with HTML, CSS, Tailwind CSS, JavaScript, and React.js.

 I believe in clean code, pixel-perfect design, and building impactful digital experiences with a strong team spirit.